Solid-OIDC: Global Access Token (GAT) Snapshot

 This section is non-normative

-With JWTs being extendable by design, there is potential for a privacy breach if OIDC ID Tokens get reused across multiple authorization servers.
-It is not unimaginable that a custom claim is added to the OIDC ID Token on instantiation.
-This addition may unintentionally give other authorization servers consuming the OIDC ID Token information about the user that they may not wish to share outside of the intended AS.
+With JWTs being extendable by design, there is potential for a privacy breach if Access Tokens get reused across multiple resource servers.
+It is not unimaginable that a custom claim is added to the Access Token on instantiation.
+This addition may unintentionally give other resource servers consuming the Access Token information about the user that they may not wish to share outside of the intended RS.

 This section is non-normative